jimeh/bunnyrun/README.md

 # BunnyRun

-Easy to use runtime for [Bunny](http://rubybunny.info/)-based AMQP consumers.
+A work in progress easy to use runtime for [Bunny](http://rubybunny.info/)-based AMQP consumers.

+## Project State

+Unfinished and very early days.
+Expect anything/everything to change.

 ## Features